-The above stated control problem can be formulated as a constrained optimal control problem with a so-called receding horizon policy or, equivalently, as a model predictive control (MPC) problem [11].
+The above stated control problem can be formulated as a constrained optimal control problem with a so-called receding horizon policy or, equivalently, as a model predictive control (MPC) problem [13].
 The key idea is to associate the prediction horizon with the time interval $T_p = t_1 - t_0$, and to drive the stator flux vector over this horizon to its desired position, thus correcting the stator flux error.
+This is enforced by adding a terminal equality constraint on the state vector.
 From the end of the horizon onwards, steady-state operation is assumed.
 In particular, the controller assumes that from t_1 onwards the original, i.e. the steady-state pulse pattern, will be applied.
-It is crucial to note, however, that due to the receding horizon policy highlighted in the introduction and in Fig. 3, the steady-state OPP will never be applied.
+It is crucial to note, however, that due to the receding horizon policy highlighted in the introduction and in Fig. 2, the steady-state OPP will never be applied.
 Instead, at every time-step, the first part of the modified OPP, i.e. the pattern over the sampling interval T_s , will be applied to the drive system.